Declutter Your Life – The Art of Downsizing

 Meanwhile, resist any urges to acquire more.
 Whatever is left in your belongings needs to bring joy and usefulness.

-- Maybe you can invest time in a sideline business that could eventually become your main line of work?
+3. Have time to invest time in a sideline business that could become a remote job?

-- Golf more often; sleep more often; whatever makes you happy!
+4. Play golf more often; sleep more often; or whatever makes you happiest

 Ultimately our most valuable possession is our time.